giraffecms/GiraffeCMS-backend-rails/README.md

 ~~~~shell
 rspec
 ~~~~
-however, if your enviroment is different than test you may need to make setup for test database.
+However, if your envirnoment is different than test you may need to make setup for test database.
 ~~~~shell
 rails db:setup RAILS_ENV=test
 ~~~~